 ANMAC’s Skilled Migration Services assess the skills of nurses and midwives who want to migrate to Australia under the General Skilled Migration program.
 We determine if an applicant has the nursing or midwifery qualifications and experience needed for permanent migration to Australia.

-ANMAC is the independent assessing authority authorised by law to conduct these assessments by the Department of Immigration and Border Protection and Department of Education and Training.
+ANMAC is the independent assessing authority authorised by law to conduct these assessments by the Department of Home Affairs and Department of Education and Training.

 Who we assess